ppone/docs/integrations/paypal-payflow-pro.md

-# USAePay Integration
+# PayPal Payflow Pro Integration

-This document details how to connect the [USAePay](https://usaepay.com) payment gateway to accept payments and how our integration works.
+This document details how to connect the [PayPal Payflow Pro](https://www.paypal.com/us/webapps/mpp/payflow-payment-gateway) payment gateway to accept payments and how our integration works.

 ## Capabilities

-The USAePay payment gateway on Invoiced supports the following features:
+The PayPal Payflow Pro payment gateway on Invoiced supports the following features:

 Capability | Supported
 -----------|------------